Khaaz/AxonCore/docs/Utility/MessageCollector.md

 ### messageCollector.\_onMessageDelete(msg)
 Function bound to messageDelete event.
-Remove the message from all collector that collected this message
+Remove the message from all collectors that collected this message

 **Kind**: instance method of [<code>MessageCollector</code>](#MessageCollector)